Chakan: The Forever Man: Related games

 A Game Gear game by the same name was published by Sega.
 It features very similar gameplay, but different level layouts and other changes to accommodate the weaker hardware.
-It does have a title screen synthesized voice: "Chakan, the Forever Man" which the Genesis version did not.
+Extended Play was not involved but some of its personnel were credited given their assets were sent to programmer Paul Hutchinson, who was hired as an independent contractor and worked out of his home in Timonium, Maryland and later Gettysburg, Pennsylvania.
+Hutchinson chose to keep the experience as close to the Genesis game as possible.
+The portable version has a title screen synthesized voice shouting "Chakan, the Forever Man" which the Genesis version did not.

-A sequel was planned and developed somewhat by Ed Annunziata's studio AndNow, but no new information about the project has been released since 2001.
-It was planned to be released for as many current platforms as possible, according to Ed Annunziata himself in an interview during May 2001.
+A sequel was planned by Ed Annunziata's studio AndNow, first for the Dreamcast in 2001, which Annunziata also intended to port to other platforms, and then for the iPad in 2012, but neither project was finished.

 Some Legacy of Kain fans have claimed that much of the work on the Chakan sequel was later absorbed into the 2002 game Blood Omen 2, although this is unconfirmed and the only concrete link between the games is the presence of director Steve Ross.
 Ross and colleague Jon Miller both publicly attributed the similarities to a common look of Ross' work than any intentional reuse.